Human Resource Management (HRM)

-This article provides a practical explanation of Human Resource Management (HRM).
-After reading, you will understand the basics of this powerful management discipline.
+Human Resource Management: this article provides a practical explanation of Human Resource Management (HRM).
+Next to what it is (including a definition), this article also higlights human Resource Management fundamentals and core activities, HRM and company capital an the new Roles for the Human Resource Manager.
+After reading, you will understand the basics of this management discipline.
+Enjoy reading!

 What is Human Resource Management (HRM)?

 Human Resource Management (HRM) is the art of managing employees, so that they can get the most out of themselves to achieve organisational objectives.